Drink More Water: Why Staying Hydrated Is the Simplest Health Hack You’re Probably Overlooking

 Common Myths About Hydration

 Thirst lags behind hydration needs.
-By the time you feel thirsty, you’re already mildly dehydrated.
+By the time you feel thirsty, you’re already mildly dehydrated.“All fluids count equally.”

 Technically true, but water is the healthiest, cleanest choice compared to sugary or caffeinated drinks.